List of High School Musical characters: Ryan Evans

 At the end of Sharpay's Fabulous Adventure, Ryan is on a break from his musical tour around the country and pays a visit to his sister Sharpay after she became a star on Broadway to congratulate her.
 While Sharpay goes to chase Boi, Ryan enjoys her bed until it folds back into the closet, taking Ryan with it.

 Ryan is played by Lucas Grabeel in the first three installments of the franchise.
 Corbin Bleu, who was later cast as Chad Danforth, auditioned for the role of Ryan.
 Grabeel had previously appeared in Disney Channel's Halloweentown High.

-Only after the end of the franchise, David Simpatico, one of the writers, revealed Ryan's homosexuality, describing him as a "coded gay" – characters without revealed sexuality by the rules of the studios, a controversial topic when talking to children and teenagers.
+Only after the end of the film series, David Simpatico, one of the writers, revealed Ryan's homosexuality, describing him as a "coded gay" – characters without revealed sexuality by the rules of the studios, a controversial topic when talking to children and teenagers.
 Ortega based the character on his own adolescence: "I see a lot of myself in Ryan.
 Yeah, I knew I was gay in high school, but I didn't tell anybody".